Van Diemen's Land Company

 The Van Diemen's Land Company (also known as Van Dieman Land Company) is a farming corporation in the Australian state of Tasmania.
 It was founded in 1825 and received a royal charter the same year, and was granted 250,000 acres (1,000 km2) in northwest Van Diemen's Land (now Tasmania) in 1826.
-The company was a group of London merchants who planned a wool growing venture to supply the needs of the British textile industry.
+The company's initial investors were a group of London merchants who planned a wool growing venture to supply the needs of the British textile industry.